 A reference to the area of specialty printing in the offset industry that covers special printing effects.
-VI Compose includes support for MicroText Font, Correlation Mark and Fluorescent Mark.
+VI Compose includes support for MicroText Font, Correlation Mark(s), GlossMark, InfraRed, Fluorescent Mark, and Variable Pantograph.
 These unique printing capabilities can be used to deter fraud and add visual effects to documents.
+Refer to Network Printer Security - Xerox or FreeFlow Variable Information Suite for Variable Data Printing - Xerox.